aakzubaidi/Blockchain-based-incident-management/README.md

 ## Library features:
 1- In terms of Authentication and Authorization to the blockchain platform:
 - creates a blockchain wallet for the monitoring tool.
-- enables communication to a blockchain environment
+- establishes and facilitate communication with a blockchain environment and the deployed smart contract.
 - enrolls the monitoring tool admin to the Blockchain Certificate Authority by generating a registered Identity and importing it to the monitoring wallet.
-- Registers the monitoring tool to the blockchain platform using the Admin identity.
-It generates relevant Identity and import it the monitoring wallet.
+- Registers the monitoring tool to the blockchain Certificate authority using the Admin identity.
+It generates relevant Identity and import it to the monitoring wallet.
--facilitate communication with the blockchain platform and the deployed smart contract.

 2- It provides a set of APIs to facilitate interfacing with the smart contract functionalities such as:
 - creation a QoS metric of interest (i.e. Throughput, Latency, ...).